thermotools/SurfPack/docs/vcurrent/SAFT_methods.md

 ### `reduced_helmholtz_energy_density(self, rho, T, dphidn=False, bulk=False, asarray=False, dphidT=False)`
-Compute the reduced helmholtz energy density [1 / Å^3] (see the Functional class for explanation)
+Compute the reduced helmholtz energy density [1 / Å^3] (see the Functional class for explanation, this is simply an overlaod that puts toghether all the contributions.)

 #### Args: